- SHSU Directions on Form, Preparation, and Submission

 Template: Sample Permission Letter to Reproduce Copyrighted Material in a Dissertation (SHSU) (Word document)

-Extensive information about complying with the copyright law as you research and write your dissertation is provide in a booklet, Copyright Law & Graduate Research, by Kenneth D. Crews.
+Extensive information about complying with the copyright law as you research and write your dissertation is provide in a booklet, Copyright and Your Dissertation or Thesis: Ownership, Fair Use, and Your Rights and Responsibilities, by Kenneth D. Crews.
 Dr. Crews is the Director of the Copyright Advisory Office at Columbia University.
 An excellent sample permission letter is available for you use in Appendix A of this booklet (ProQuest provides an additional modified version of the sample permission letter in their Copyright Guide).

 "When U. S. Works Pass Into The Public Domain" is a chart that will help you determine if the material you want to place in your thesis/dissertation is in the public domain.
 If the material has not passed into public domain you must secure permission to reproduce the material in your thesis/dissertation.
 For more information about identifying the copyright owner and securing permission to reproduce copyrighted material in your thesis/dissertation, look at the website for Columbia University's Copyright Advisory Office.

 Additional information about the copyright law can be found on the Library's web page on Copyright and Fair Use.